Gluten Free Pumpkin Oatmeal Cookies – Healthy Thanksgiving Desserts!

 Add the dry mixture to wet and beat on low speed, until a batter forms.

 Stir in rolled oats and chopped pecans.

 To a baking sheet lined with parchment and sprayed, add spoonfuls of batter, leaving space in between because they will spread a bit.
 (I used a 4-teaspoon cookie scoop to portion my cookies!)
 Press down slightly as they won’t rise much during baking.

 Bake 16-18 minutes, until slightly browned.
 Cool on a wire rack before serving and devouring!

-> Yields ~18 pumpkin oatmeal cookies.
+Yields ~18 pumpkin oatmeal cookies (depending on size).

 *Nutrition provided for pumpkin oatmeal cookies made with grass-fed butter and stevia as sweetener.